 Only the Governor may call the Legislature into special sessions, unlike other states where the Legislature may call itself into session.
 The Governor may call as many sessions as he wishes.
 For example, Governor Rick Perry called three consecutive sessions to address the 2003 Texas congressional redistricting.
+In the summer of 2017, a special session was called by Governor Abbott, who added TRS-Care to the call after plan participants communicated with their State Senators and Representatives about the drastic changes made to the health care plan during the 85th regular session.
 The Texas Constitution limits the duration of each special session to 30 days; lawmakers may consider only those issues designated by the Governor in his "call," or proclamation convening the special session (though other issues may be added by the Governor during a session).